-Going on a date to see the best live entertainment experience at Disney Springs is sure to be impressive and memorable.
+Going on a date to see the best live entertainment experience at Disney Springs will surely be impressive and memorable.
 But the show's storyline may not be the best fit for all couples.

 Without giving too much away, the show follows the journey of a young girl following in her father's footsteps.
 It is about a married couple's child, and the love that the passage of time and loss cannot dim.
 This topic is lovely and heart-warming.
 For some couples, it may not be the right topic to enjoy together.
 I suggest reviewing the show's website to help you decide.